 This burger shares the local love.
 In addition to our own dried and pickled blueberries, we wove in four locally-made food products, from the buns to the cheese.
 No need to go far.
-The beef and pork is from down the road at the Island Growers Farmers Co-Operative.
-Skagit Valley’s own makes the best brioche burger bun around at the Breadfarm.
-Our county’s “largest small” honey producer, Bee Works, provides the balsamic honey redux.
-With dairies a plenty in the region, Twin Sisters Creamery makes the rich blue cheese to top it all off.
+The beef and pork are from down the road at the Island Growers Farmers’ Co-Operative.
+Skagit Valley’s own, Breadfarm, makes the best brioche burger bun around.
+Our neighboring county’s “largest small” honey producer, Bee Works, provides the honey balsamic redux.
+With dairies a-plenty in the region, Twin Sisters Creamery makes the rich blue cheese to top it all off.

 Thinly sliced red onion soaked in the pickle brine